echo-karriere/backend/README.md

 You should look over the [documentation](https://docs.echokarriere.no/backend/docker/) if you haven't already for installing Docker and configuring IntelliJ.
-Create a copy of the `env.example` file called `.env`.
+Create a copy of the `env.example` file called `.env`, to get the Auth0 variables contact the web master for echo karriere.
 Optionally, if you want to clear out the database each time the application starts you can add

 ```ini
 DEV_MODE=on